iconify/documentation/documents/pages/icon-finder/packages/index.md

 - Various toggles that define what theme supports.
 - List of icons that should be used by components.

-Configuration is used by components package.
+Configuration is used by the components package.

 ## Components {#components}

 Components package is responsible for displaying data to visitor.
-It relies on the core package to do all the heavy work, such as sending API queries and parsing data and uses configuration from Theme package.
+It relies on the core package to do all the heavy work, such as sending API queries and parsing data and uses configuration from themes package.

 UI is written in Svelte.
 Why no React or Vue?
 Because Svelte is lighter and does not have dependencies.